Arlinda M., The Designer

 In 1994, Faith Evans, a newly signed artist to the Bad Boy label noticed a dress that Arlinda was wearing and asked if she could make her a similar version that she could wear to a party.
 It was at that event that Arlinda's unique design sensibilities and attention to detail impressed music producer Sean "P. Diddy" Combs.
 Combs immediately hired Arlinda to create original pieces for Faith, himself and many of his artists.
 That led to design commissions for many industry executives as well as entertainers including Lauryn Hill, Mary J. Blidge, Queen Latifah and many more.

-In 2000, Arlinda partnered with apprentice and daughter-in-law Cheshire Mickens to launch Sofistafunk, The Skirt co, their first boutique and label.
+In 2000, Arlinda and daughter-in-law Cheshire launched Sofistafunk, The Skirt Co, their first boutique and label.
 Today, with over thirty years of experience in design and styling, Arlinda McIntosh has created a lifestyle skirt brand that has garnered the attention of a diverse range of loyal and dedicated followers.
 In addition to the Skirt Co., Arlinda remains true to a growing private clientele that call for her custom couture one of a kind creations.

 The Sofistafunk brand as well as Arlinda M, the private label couture collection, have been featured on television and stage as well as film, magazines and periodicals.
 Both labels have graced the racks at exclusive boutiques throughout NY, NJ, LA and Palm Beach.